 - Publication of LILRC HealthLine newsletter.

-- Participation in other LILRC programs, including: Research Loan Program, group purchases of database services, continuing education workshops, participation in OCLC GAC.
+- Participation in other LILRC programs, including: Research Loan Program, group purchasing of e-resources, Equipment Loan Program, Regional Digitization program, etc.

 Medical Information Services Program (MISP)